Cybersecurity

 cybersecurity cloud

 The shift from on-premises operations to cloud-based alternatives come with strategic benefits and inherent risks.
 Chief amongst these risks is data breach.
 Therefore, maintaining data integrity becomes paramount in our digital environment; cloud security a CISO nightmare or saving grace.
-As the manager or owner of a company, you can expect a cyber security incident to cost your business at least £1,410 per event.
-This amount increases the larger your company is.

 Read More…